zerodevx/zero-md/README.md

 ```

 We use [Vite](https://github.com/vitejs/vite) for tooling.
 Point your browser to
 `http://localhost:5173` and you should see the test page.
-Library code is at `src/lib/`.
+Library code in `src/lib/`.

-### Testing
+#### Testing

 ```
 $ npm test
 ```

-Tests are through [Playwright](https://github.com/microsoft/playwright).
-Add tests in
+Tests via [Playwright](https://github.com/microsoft/playwright).
+Test specs in `src/index.spec.js`.
-`src/index.spec.js`.
 Be sure tests pass in your PR.

 ### Updating docs

 Documentation is in the `/docs` folder.
-Submit PRs onto the `.md` files directly and the changes
+Submit PRs onto the `.md` files directly and changes will be
-will automatically be published when merged.
-The public docs setup is based on
+automatically published upon merge.
+Documentation website uses
-[`zero-md-docs`](https://github.com/zerodevx/zero-md-docs), where one can instantly publish markdown
+[`zero-md-docs`](https://github.com/zerodevx/zero-md-docs) to instantly publish markdown from the
-docs from the Github `docs/` folder.
+Github `docs/` folder.

 ## Changelog